shubham3121/object-detection-using-yolo/README.md

 - Anchor Boxes
 - YOLO Algorithm

+You can watch the video with the object detection algorithm in action [here](https://vimeo.com/291081165)

 If Object Detection seems to be a new word for you, you can learn the basics of object detection through the blog: [Introduction to Object Detection](https://www.hackerearth.com/blog/machine-learning/introduction-to-object-detection/).